Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 <img src="Images/create_new_project.png" align="center" width="800"/>
 </p>

-### Step 2: Download the Perception Package and Import
+### Step 2: Download the Perception Package and Import Samples

 Once your new project is created and loaded, you will be presented with the Unity Editor interface.
 From this point, whenever we refer to _the editor_, we mean Unity Editor.
 * **Action**: From the top menu bar, open _**Window**_ -> _**Package Manager**_.